Britain’s relationship with Europe: what might the future look like?

 Lucy Fergusson is a partner at Linklaters LLP.

-Now the UK has voted to leave the EU, it could look to a number of other models on which to develop a new relationship with the EU, although the newly formed Department for Exiting the European Union is likely also to be considering various forms of bespoke arrangements.
+If the UK voted to leave the EU, it could look to a number of other models on which to develop a new relationship with the EU.

 The EEA, which encompasses the EU, Norway, Iceland and Liechtenstein, enables Norway, Iceland and Liechtenstein to enjoy the benefits of the EU’s single market and free movement of goods, services, people and capital without the full privileges and responsibilities of EU membership.
 The non-EU EEA member states are required to adopt much of EU law and contribute to the EU budget but do not have voting power or formal access to the decision-making process.